Vaibhav-1430/e-learning-Website/README.md

 # E-Learning Website

-This is a customizable e-learning platform built using **HTML, CSS, JavaScript, PHP, and SQL**.
+This is a customizable e-learning platform built using **HTML, CSS, JavaScript
 Features:
 - User authentication and course management
 - Admin dashboard for orders and content